Nagrajan23/performance-data/README.md

 <b> Few tips: </b>
 You can edit the number of readings and parameters you want by doing minor changes in the program.
-Before running this code in your MATLAB, you need to save the MATLAB codes and Excel file named 'CPU_stats' with the parameters specified in log files at the path --> C:\Users\Documents\MATLAB .
+Before running this code in your MATLAB, you need to save the MATLAB codes and Excel file named 'CPU_stats' with the parameters specified in log files at the following path:

+C:\Users\Documents\MATLAB